R-Theory/DomaDev-Backend/ai-backend/README.md

 curl -s localhost:5050/health | jq
 ```

-Windows note: You can launch the gateway with `START-HERE.bat` or `start-backend.ps1`.
+Windows note: You can launch the gateway with `scripts/windows/START-HERE.bat`.
 Ensure your vLLM instance is reachable (e.g., WSL2 on `http://localhost:8000`).

 ## Configuration (env)
 - `API_PORT` (default 5050) – server port.
 Fallback to `PORT`.